ingesolvoll/kee-frame/README.md

 [![Build Status](https://travis-ci.org/ingesolvoll/kee-frame.svg?branch=master)](https://travis-ci.org/ingesolvoll/kee-frame)

 ## Rationale
 Re-frame events are very simple and generic, making them perfect building blocks for higher level abstractions.
 Kee-frame is leveraging this to implement the main ideas from the Keechma framework in re-frame.
-An opiniated out-of-the-box routing solution will hopefully make it easier to get started with re-frame.
-Controllers and chains will hopefully help you scale in the long run.
+An opiniated out-of-the-box routing solution makes it easier to get started with re-frame.
+Controllers and chains helps you scale in the long run.

 ## Features
 * Automatic router setup